 Doctor's answer

 One of the consequences of thyroid surgery is changes in the patient's voice.
-Naturally, many people who have undergone surgery want to recover it as soon as possible.
+Naturally, many people who have had surgery want to recover as quickly as possible.

-It is possible to give a complete and exhaustive answer as to whether it is possible to restore the voice after surgery, only after a detailed examination of the patient, analysis of the course of the postoperative period.
+It is possible to give a complete and comprehensive answer as to whether the voice can be restored after surgery only after a detailed examination of the patient and analysis of the course of the postoperative period.

 Important!
-First of all, to analyze the volume of lesions of the vocal cords, it is necessary to undergo laryngoscopy.
-And with the help of a stroboscope, you can also evaluate how correctly they work.
+First of all, to analyze the extent of damage to the vocal cords, it is necessary to undergo laryngoscopy.
+And with the help of a strobe light you can evaluate how correctly they work.

-If the motor nerves that drive the vocal cords are slightly damaged, then spontaneous restoration of the normal functioning of the vocal cords is possible (this happens within several months).
-If at the same time you are under the supervision of a narrow specialist - a phoniatrist, then recovery is much faster.
+If the motor nerves that move the vocal cords are only slightly damaged, the normal functioning of the vocal cords may spontaneously return (this occurs within several months).
+If you are under the supervision of a specialist - a phoniatrist, then recovery occurs much faster.
 It is very important to undergo conservative treatment, which must be prescribed by a specialist.

-Special exercises for voice restoration are developed for each patient individually, and there are no universal recommendations for this.
+Special exercises for voice restoration are developed individually for each patient, and there are no universal recommendations for this.

-But about compensation from the clinic in the event of a possible loss or a sharp change in the voice as a result of the operation, there can be three options for answers.
+But regarding compensation from the clinic in the event of a possible loss or sudden change in voice as a result of the operation, there may be three possible answers.

-1. It is possible that mistakes were made during the treatment, and, most likely, the doctors did not warn the patient about this.
-If the patient has agreed to the operation, then the doctor is responsible for his actions and is obliged to compensate not only physical, but also moral damage.
-In this case, the patient turns to the head physician, and if after the investigation it turns out that mistakes during the operation did occur, then you can safely go to court.
+1. It is possible that errors were made during treatment, and most likely the doctors did not warn the patient about this.
+If the patient consented to the operation, then the doctor is responsible for his actions and is obliged to compensate not only physical, but also moral damage.
+In this case, the patient turns to the head physician, and if after the investigation it turns out that errors during the operation actually occurred, then you can safely go to court.

-2. If the patient's voice and life are insured, then the patient can also expect to receive the benefits due to him.
-There is also compulsory insurance, the contributions for which are paid by the organization where the person works.
+2. If the patient's voice and life are insured, then the patient can also count on receiving the payments due to him.
+There is also compulsory insurance, the premiums for which are paid by the organization where the person works.

-3. Finally, there are a number of benefits for people with cancer.
+3. And finally, there are a number of benefits for people suffering from cancer.
 You can find out about them in the trade union of the organization where the person works, as well as in the medical institution.

-In each individual case, the person who underwent surgery and suffered from loss of voice can count on compensation.
+In each individual case, a person who has undergone surgery and suffered from loss of voice can count on compensation.

-Loss of voice in a person can occur for completely different reasons - as a result of overstrain of the vocal cords, after nervous shocks, with a cold, after surgery, and even as a result of smoking.
+Loss of voice in a person can occur for completely different reasons - as a result of overstrain of the vocal cords, after nervous shock, during a cold, after surgery, and even as a result of smoking.

-Of course, a voice and the ability to speak is an important necessity for any person, not to mention people whose professions are completely related to speech.
-That is why many people, from time to time, have the question of how to quickly restore their voice?
+Of course, a voice and the ability to speak are an important necessity for any person, not to mention people whose professions are entirely related to speech.
+That's why many people from time to time have the question of how to quickly restore their voice?
 Let's talk about this in our article.

 How to restore your voice after a cold

-During illness, irritated and inflamed ligaments need peace, which is why doctors advise during this period to be silent as much as possible;
+Irritated and inflamed ligaments need rest during illness, which is why doctors advise staying silent as much as possible during this period;

-Perform regular inhalations based on essential oil solutions.
-Eucalyptus oil quickly helps to restore the voice, which also strengthens the ligaments;
+Carry out regular inhalations based on solutions of essential oils.
+Eucalyptus oil quickly helps restore your voice, which also strengthens the ligaments;

-If you do not have an inhaler at hand, then simply purchase a tincture of eucalyptus at the pharmacy.
+If you don’t have an inhaler at hand, just buy eucalyptus tincture at the pharmacy.
 Add it to warm water (20 drops per glass) and gargle with the mixture;

 How to restore your voice after surgery

-People who have lost their voice after undergoing surgery on the vocal cords, larynx and thyroid gland can also recover their ability to speak rather quickly.
-Although, of course, conventional medicines and folk remedies are powerless here.
-If you lose your voice after surgery, you need to:
+People who have lost their voice after undergoing surgery on the vocal cords, larynx and thyroid gland can also quickly regain the ability to speak.
+Although, of course, conventional medications and folk remedies are powerless here.
+If you lose your voice after surgery, you should:

 Undergo laryngoplasty.
-This procedure is carried out by injecting a special filler into the vocal cords with a syringe.
-Naturally, it is performed under local anesthesia, but does not provide for incisions in soft tissues and skin.
-This procedure allows patients to quickly return to their natural voice;
+This procedure is carried out by introducing a special filler into the vocal cords with a syringe.
+Naturally, it is performed under local anesthesia, but does not involve incisions of soft tissues and skin.
+This procedure allows patients to quickly return their natural voice;

 You can do phonoplasty.
-This method of voice restoration after operations is rather complicated, because it involves surgical shortening of the vocal cords;
+This method of voice restoration after surgery is quite complex, because it involves surgical shortening of the vocal cords;

-So, do not despair, there is always a way out!
+So, don’t despair, there is always a way out!

 How to restore your voice after smoking

 And now about smoking, which, as you know, has a detrimental effect on all human organs, including the vocal cords and larynx.
-It is not as easy and quick to restore your voice after smoking as during a cold.
+Restoring your voice after smoking is not as easy or quick as during a cold.

 As a rule, this is due to the physiological structure of the vocal cords and pharynx of smokers.
-To speed up this process, you need to carry out a number of procedures to cleanse the bronchi from nicotine mucus.
-To do this, you need:
+To speed up this process, you need to carry out a series of procedures to cleanse the bronchi of nicotine mucus.
+To do this you need:

-Conduct inhalations that improve expectoration.
-Use lemon, cedarwood, tea tree oil, and orange oil;
+Use inhalations to improve expectoration.
+Use lemon, cedar, tea tree, and orange oils;

 Drink herbal teas, which also have an expectorant effect.
 For example, you can brew marshmallow or thyme.
 As a rule, the course of herbal treatment is 30-40 days;

-In the daily diet, you can include red caviar and all fatty fish, as well as seaweed and other seafood;
+IN daily diet you can include red caviar and that’s it fatty varieties fish, as well as seaweed and other seafood;

 Read also:

-ASK A QUESTION TO THE SECTION EDITOR (response within days)
+ASK A QUESTION TO THE SECTION EDITOR (answer within a few days)

-According to medicine, often performed surgery on the thyroid gland can damage the vocal cords.
-Usually, such operations are performed when doctors have no other choice, as they often lead to complications of this kind.
+According to medical data, thyroid surgery, which is often performed in surgery, can lead to damage to the vocal cords.
+Typically, such operations are carried out when doctors have no other choice, since they often lead to complications of this kind.

-The thyroid gland is very close to the vocal cords and nerves involved in speech processes.
-It is because of this that, after surgical intervention on the gland, problems with the voice may arise: a change in it or a complete inability to pronounce sounds, a "rattling" voice, and besides this, a lesser sensitivity of the pharynx and a tendency to choke.
+The thyroid gland is located very close to the vocal cords and nerves involved in speech processes.
+It is because of this that after surgery on the gland, problems with the voice may arise: a change in it or a complete inability to pronounce sounds, a “rattled” voice, and in addition less sensitivity of the pharynx and a tendency to choking.

-One of the nerves located in this zone forces the vocal cords to move, providing a person with a voice.
-The other is less important, but it maintains the tone of the vocal cords and also participates in the process of speech.
+One of the nerves located in this area causes the vocal cords to move, providing a person with a voice.
+The other is less important, but it maintains the tone of the vocal cords and is also involved in the speech process.

-The reason for this may be polyps, the consequences of tracheal intubation during anesthesia (in this case, inflammation of the vocal cords can occur) and, finally, the surgical intervention itself, during which the surgeon manipulates
+The reason for this may be polyps, the consequences of tracheal intubation during anesthesia (inflammation of the vocal cords may occur) and, finally, the surgical intervention itself, during which the surgeon manipulates

-in the area of the vocal cords - it cuts the tissues and pushes them apart.
-After surgery, patients, and most of them are women, can quite often notice that the voice is not the same as before.
-In this case, a change in voice appears, which is completely reversible and eventually disappears without a trace.
+in the area of the vocal cords cuts the tissues and moves them apart.
+After surgery, patients, and most of them are women, can often notice that their voice is not the same as before.
+In this case, a change in voice appears, which is completely reversible and disappears without a trace over time.

-The situation is worse if the nerves in the larynx are damaged, especially the nerve that sets the vocal cords in motion.
-If the nerve that "pulls" the vocal cords is damaged, and this happens in 8-15% of cases, patients lose their vocal power, cannot speak loudly if they sing, or notice that they have lost several tones of pitch, and all this is due to the fact that the vocal cords are not taut.
-This can be a real disaster in the life of people who work with voice - singers, announcers, teachers, etc., especially if the nerves on both sides of the larynx are damaged.
+The situation is worse if the nerves of the larynx are damaged, especially the nerve that moves the vocal cords.
+If the nerve that "stretches" the vocal cords is damaged, which happens in 8-15% of cases, patients lose the power of their voice, cannot speak loudly if they sing, or notice that they have lost several tones of pitch, all due to that the vocal cords are not stretched enough.
+This can be a real disaster in the lives of people who work with the voice - singers, announcers, teachers, etc., especially if the nerves on both sides of the larynx are damaged.

-A third cause of voice loss may be damage to the nerve that drives the vocal cords.
+A third cause of voice loss may be damage to the nerve that moves the vocal cords.
 Although this complication is less common, its consequences are more severe.
-The frequency of damage to this nerve depends on the nature of the surgery.
-In thyroid cancer, it can be damaged in 5-6% of cases, and in benign tumors in 1-2%.
+The incidence of damage to this nerve depends on the nature of the surgery.
+In case of thyroid cancer, it can be damaged in 5−6% of cases, and in benign tumors in 1−2%.

-Nerve damage can be transient or irreversible.
-If they are injured, but not crossed, then paralysis may occur in them, which, with time and thanks to patient treatment, may disappear after 1-4 months.
-Dear readers, if you are reading this article not on the website of the Embassy of Medicine, then it was borrowed there unauthorized.
-If the nerve is paralyzed only on one side of the larynx, then the voice disorders caused by this can be partially compensated by the work of another healthy nerve.
-In this case, patients can talk and they do not need special rehabilitation.
+Nerve damage may be transient or irreversible.
+If they are injured, but not crossed, then paralysis may occur in them, which over time and thanks to patient treatment can disappear after 1-4 months.
+Dear readers, if you are not reading this article on the website of the Embassy of Medicine, then it was borrowed there illegally.
+If the nerve on only one side of the larynx is paralyzed, then the voice disorders caused by this can be partially compensated by the work of another healthy nerve.
+In this case, patients can speak and do not need special rehabilitation.

-Transient paralysis of nerves occurs in 5-10% of thyroidectomy, and irreversible - in 1-5%.
-Dissection of the nerve, as a rule, is forced and necessary, since often the tumor grows into it and other tissues.
+Transient nerve palsies occur in 5-10% of thyroidectomies, and irreversible ones in 1-5%.
+Dissection of the nerve, as a rule, is forced and necessary, since the tumor often grows into it and other tissues.

 Unfortunately, some patients experience severe voice loss and must see a phoniatrist for a special voice rehabilitation program.

 What can be done to prevent such complications?
-There are some methods of prophylaxis, which are sure to be introduced to patients before the operation by specialists in surgery.
+There are some prevention methods that surgical specialists must introduce to patients before surgery.
 The first is to quit smoking.
-Smokers
+For smokers

-In people, the ligaments are chronically inflamed and take longer for their voice to recover.
-Dear readers, if you are reading this article not on the website of the Embassy of Medicine, then it was borrowed there inappropriately.
-Other long-standing and unresolved problems before surgery, such as chronic laryngitis or vocal cord polyps, can also create additional problems in the postoperative period.
+In people, the ligaments are chronically inflamed, and they need more time for their voice to recover.
+Dear readers, if you are not reading this article on the website of the Embassy of Medicine, then it was borrowed there illegally.
+Other long-standing problems that were not resolved before surgery, such as chronic laryngitis or polyps of the vocal cords, can also create additional problems in the postoperative period.

-If such complications appear, then the patient does not need any special modes of sparing the voice, nor a period of silence.
+If such complications occur, the patient does not need any special voice-sparing regimens or a period of silence.
 Instead, treatment begins with stimulation of the paralyzed vocal cords.

-Usually, the voice changes go away after 6-8 weeks.
+Typically, voice changes go away within 6-8 weeks.
 Some patients need 2 weeks, while others need 6 months.
-Control over the restoration of the voice is carried out using regular laryngoscopy.
-If irreversible changes occur, then sometimes another operation is performed to correct complications.
+Voice restoration is monitored using regular laryngoscopy.
+If irreversible changes occur, another operation is sometimes performed to correct complications.

-New surgical techniques make it possible to detect the laryngeal nerves involved in vocal actions and monitor its condition throughout the operation.
-They consist in the constant stimulation of this nerve and checking its viability during surgery.
-It is possible to reconstruct the nerves of the larynx, but this is a very complex surgical technique in which Japanese surgeons have excelled to date.
+New surgical techniques make it possible to detect the nerves of the larynx involved in vocal actions and monitor its condition throughout the operation.
+They consist of constant stimulation of this nerve and testing its viability during surgery.
+It is possible to reconstruct the nerves of the larynx, but this is a very complex surgical technique in which Japanese surgeons have succeeded to date.

 Endocrinologist

 Hormones play an important role in the formation and functioning of the human body.
-The science of endocrinology is studying the development, structural features and functioning of the endocrine glands, the products of which are hormones.
-Accordingly, a doctor who solves problems arising in the endocrine glands is called an endocrinologist.
+The science of endocrinology studies the development, structural features and functioning of the endocrine glands, the products of which are hormones.
+Accordingly, a doctor who solves problems that arise in the endocrine glands is called an endocrinologist.

 Diffuse goiter in children